jsdclxvi/Reforestation/README.md

-## It's difficult to say what my wife does, she sells sea shells by the sea shore.
+## I'd like to start a diet, but I've got too much on my plate right now.